-5. Renew Your Intention and Get Started!

-As Muslims, our intentions in doing anything really matters.
+As Muslims, our intention in doing anything really matters.
 If you have good intentions, you’ll not only get worldly gains but you’ll get rewards from Allah.

 Renew your intention about seeking knowledge as a way of obedience to God and to benefit your Ummah with whatever you learn.

-Which turned into: